OM1807/AI-Agents-for-me/docs/SystemArchitecture.md

 ## Executive Summary

-SDLC Agents is a comprehensive AI-powered platform for automating software development lifecycle tasks.
+DevOrbit AI is a comprehensive AI-powered platform for automating software development lifecycle tasks.
 The system consists of a **FastAPI backend** that wraps the Claude Code SDK for AI agent orchestration and a **Next.js frontend** that provides a rich, type-safe user interface for interacting with various SDLC automation agents.

 ### Key Capabilities
 - **AI-Powered Agents**: 6 specialized agents for development, QA, and product management workflows